GluuFederation/docs-ce-prod/3.0.1/source/authn-guide/cas.md

 So far our setup only has been releasing user id which may happen to be too limiting for most applications.
-Being a part of Shibboleth now, CAS now makes use of its powerful attribute release/filter policies engine to determine which attributes to send to each destination.
+Being a part of Shibboleth now, CAS makes use of its powerful attribute release/filter policies engine to determine which attributes to send to each destination.

-Currently the only way to tweak attribute release is to edit template file in the container.
+Currently the only way to tweak attribute release is to edit corresponding template file in the container.
 Please follow next steps to release attributes we defined in previous section to CAS application we added to service registry in the beginning: